 To qualify for assistance, the emergency event must be unforeseen, sudden and be beyond the immediate coping mechanisms of your family.

-A Defence Social Worker will assess the extent of the emergency and your family’s needs, and develop a support plan in partnership with the member’s unit.
+A Defence Social Worker or Defence Family Helpline worker will assess the extent of the emergency and your family’s needs, and develop a support plan in partnership with the member’s unit.

-Depending on the social worker's recommendations, you may receive assistance for dependant care, specialist dependant care, housekeeping, child minding, respite care or travel for immediate family to provide support for the dependants.
+Depending on the DCO worker's recommendations, you may receive assistance for dependant care, housekeeping, child minding, respite care or travel for immediate family to provide support for the ADF member’s dependants.

 The ADF member, their dependants or the member’s Commanding Officer can apply for emergency support for the family by contacting the Defence Family Helpline at DefenceFamilyHelpline@defence.gov.au or on 1800 624 608.

-All emergency financial assistance will attract Fringe Benefits Tax for the ADF member.
-As these amounts can be significant and may affect other payments or benefits received, we strongly recommend you seek independent financial advice before applying for assistance.
+Emergency financial assistance may attract Fringe Benefits Tax for the ADF member.
+As these amounts can be significant and may affect other payments or benefits received, we recommend you seek independent financial advice before applying for assistance.